ateev99/Pollinate/README.md

 ## Using postman collection
-* Postman collection has been kept in Pollinate folder which can be imported to test the application
+* Postman collection 'Pollinate Prime.postman_collection.json' has been kept in Pollinate folder which can be imported via Postman to run and test the service.
 * A request with name `Get Primes` has been added to this collection.
 It has two requests: 1.
 Get Primes - JSON 2.
 Get Primes - XML.

 ## Logs